 Find System Preferences Easier in Mac OS X by Sorting Alphabetically

-Mac System Preferences are grouped by categories: Personal, Hardware, Internet & Wireless, System, and Other.
-For most of us this is intuitive and easy enough to navigate, but if you’ve ever had to provide tech support over the phone to a Mac newbie you’ve probably encountered some confusion or delay as a user stares blankly at a screen full of icons.
-An easy remedy to this is sorting the System Preferences alphabetically by name:
+Mac System Preferences are grouped by categories by default, basically into Personal / iCloud, Software, and Hardware.
+For most of us this is intuitive and easy enough to navigate, but with modern versions of macOS they’ve been condensed down from more category separation, from Personal, Hardware, Internet & Wireless, System, and Other, to just the aforementioned three.
+If you’ve found yourself hunting around for System Preferences before, or if you’ve ever had to provide tech support over the phone to a Mac newbie, you’ve probably encountered some confusion or delay as a user stares blankly at a screen full of icons.
+An easy remedy to this is sorting the System Preferences alphabetically by name.

 - Open “System Preferences” from the Apple menu

 - Pull down the “View” menu and choose “Organize Alphabetically”

 - The categories are immediately removed and everything becomes sorted by the first character of each preference pane

 This also condenses the prefs into a smaller screen space, reminiscent of older versions of Mac OS and Windows.

 This isn’t easier for everyone, but for someone new to Mac OS X who is used to the alphabetical grouping of Windows control panels, it can make it much quicker to get where they need to go.

 You can make this settings change in just about any version of MacOS, from ancient versions to macOS Monterey.
 Things may look slightly different, but the net effect is the same.

 Here’s what the System Preferences in Monterey look like by default sorting, which are unnamed categories but basically split into three sections:

 If you find the alphabetical sorting to be easier, you’re probably not alone.
 It’s an easy settings adjustment, so use whichever feels right for you and your Mac.